GRAND RAPIDS, Mich. (WOOD) — Grand Rapids police fatally shot a man after they say he fired at officers on the city’s southeast side.

 This is the second officer-involved shooting in the city this year, GRPD said.

-Gonzalez is out of the hospital and in the Kent County jail.
+Gonzales is out of the hospital and in the Kent County jail.
 He’s scheduled to go to trial on charges of assault with intent to do great bodily harm, assault with a dangerous weapon, unlawful imprisonment and carjacking.

 The Ingham County Prosecutor’s Office later concluded Orent acted reasonably to protect his fellow officer.